 The pace of my life is just courting disaster.

-But my new dreams are tamer, my old dreams well-weathered.
+My new dreams are tamer, my old dreams well weathered.

-Now I can go anywhere, do many things,
+Now that I can go anywhere, do many things,

 I wish for more time just to fold up my wings.